linera-io/linera-protocol/examples/matching-engine/README.md

 ### Atomic Swaps

-If you send tokens to a chain owned by someone else, you rely on them for liveness:
+In general, if you send tokens to a chain owned by someone else, you rely on them for asset availability: If they don't handle your messages, you don't have access to your tokens.

-If they don't handle your messages, you don't have access to your tokens.
+Fortunately, Linera provides a solution based on temporary chains:

-If the number of parties who want to swap tokens is limited, this can be addressed by making them all chain owners, allowing only matching engine operations on the chain, and allowing only the matching engine to close the chain.
+If the number of parties who want to swap tokens is limited, we can make them all chain owners, allow only Matching Engine operations on the chain, and allow only the Matching Engine to close the chain.

 ```bash
 kill %%    # Kill the service so we can use CLI commands for chain 1.